-How we met Jesus.
+How we met Jesus and walk with Him.

 Dear Friends, I don’t expect you to fully understand my story, all I ask is you read it with an open mind and open heart.
 May God bless you and keep you.